blinkletter/UsingGAMESS/_build/html/_sources/3_Visual_Input 2.md

 ## The Multiverse
 The $T_d$ symmetry enforces that the hydrogens are each in one of the octants of 3D space.
 This means that the cardinal planes are not through any of the hydrogen atoms.
 If you considered that the four hydrogens were each at corners of the cube then the planes are slicing through the faces of the cube.
 This is why all three of the degenerate orbitals are identical in appearance.

 Your textbook may present different images of these orbitals.
 They are exactly the same orbitals, just with different placements of the cardinal planes w.r.t. the bonds.
-We used $C_{3v}$ symmetry for the ammonia molecule and, if we had used it with the methane Z-matrix that was created by modifying the ammonia Z-matrix, it would have worked just fine.
-The $C_{3v}$ symmetry requires that one of the four C–H bonds be along the $z$-axis.
+We used *C<sub>3v</sub>* symmetry for the ammonia molecule and, if we had used it with the methane Z-matrix that was created by modifying the ammonia Z-matrix, it would have worked just fine.
+The *C<sub>3v</sub>* symmetry requires that one of the four C–H bonds be along the $z$-axis.
 This means that two C–H bonds will be in a cardinal plane.
 The three degenerate orbitals all appear different because they each have a different relationship to the symmetry space.
 Despite this, they are identical.
 If orbitals have exactly the same energy then they are identical.
-The $C_{3v}$ arrangement is perhaps the most useful for interpreting a reaction.
+The *C<sub>3v</sub>* arrangement is perhaps the most useful for interpreting a reaction.
 A hydrogen abstraction by a radical will occur by the radical approaching along a bond axis.
-Adding that element will reduce the symmetry to $C_{3v}$ from $T_d$.
+Adding that element will reduce the symmetry to *C<sub>3v</sub>* from $T_d$.
 The molecular orbital that aligns with the $z$-axis best describes the frontier orbital that will guide the reaction as the atoms approach each other.

-Another option is to use the $C_{2v}$ symmetry space.
+Another option is to use the *C<sub>2v</sub>* symmetry space.
 This will result in two separate pairs of C–H bonds being in cardinal planes.
 As a result two of the orbital images will appear identical with a third image being with a plane placed perpendicular to the other two.
 Again, it must be emphasized that all three degenerate molecular orbitals are identical.

 I prefer the $T_d$ MO set since it does emphasize the idea that all three degenerate MOs are identical.
 (How many times have I said that already?)
-The $C_{3v}$ set is best for explaining frontier orbital interactions with an approaching radical, but I prefer using the idea of a local bonding C–H $\sigma$-orbital when discussing a reaction with a C–H bond.
+The *C<sub>3v</sub>* set is best for explaining frontier orbital interactions with an approaching radical, but I prefer using the idea of a local bonding C–H &sigma;-orbital when discussing a reaction with a C–H bond.
 Compare the local orbital with the $z$-axis MO and see how they are both great for discussing FMO theory.
 The local orbital is far easier to use when we want to invoke the anti-bonding orbital that an approaching radical will actually be interacting with.

 You will be exploring these ideas in the exercise supported by this discussion.
 Good luck.